Generic Name: infliximab (in FLIX ih mab)

 Tell your doctor if you have ever had:

-an active or recent infection, fever, cough, flu symptoms, open sores or skin wounds;
+an active infection (fever, cough, flu symptoms, open sores or skin wounds);

 a weak immune system;